 By the time you’ve done all the other prep work your egg will be close enough to room temp.
 What we are trying to do is NOT throw a freezing cold egg into your holt melted cheeses.
 Even when the egg is room temp the dough takes a good strong stir to blend together.
 Trust me…bring your egg to room temp before you mix it into the Fathead dough.

 - 1 3/4 cup mozzarella cheese

 2 sheets of parchment paper

-Once you have this sheet of dough you can decide what you want to make…pizza, pigs in a blanket, calzones, etc.
+- ONCE YOU HAVE THE RAW DOUGH READY you can decide what you want to make…pizza, Pigs in a Blanket, calzones, etc.

 Some of the links included are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you.
 I recommend these products because they are helpful and useful; not because of the small commissions I make if you decide to buy something.

 Nutrition information can vary for a recipe based on factors such as precision of measurements, brands, ingredient freshness, or the source of nutrition data.
 We strive to keep the information as accurate as possible.
 While we do use a standard web-based nutrition calculator, we make no warranties regarding its accuracy.
 We encourage readers to make their own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.

 To calculate Net Carb count with sugar alcohols, we simply subtract grams of sugar alcohols (including glycerin), as well as fiber, from total grams of carbs.